January 15, 2021

 As the region’s gateway to the globe, SEA's 30 airlines connected to 91 non-stop domestic and 27 international destinations before COVID-19.
-International service is resuming, but temporary travel restrictions remain in place for U.S. travelers to Europe.
-Information on travel restrictions is subject to change, view the COVID-19 Travel Regulations Map and stay in touch with your airline for other policy changes.
+International service is resuming, but temporary travel restrictions remain in place for U.S. travelers, restrictions depend in citizenship and other information so please contact the Embassy directly for more specific guidance.
+Information on travel restrictions are subject to change, view the COVID-19 Travel Regulations Map and stay in touch with your airline for other policy changes.

-Today, airlines at SEA are serving several routes abroad, including:
+Today, airlines at SEA are serving several routes abroad: